314a/rr-r-publication/README.md

 **2. Edit R code chunks:** R chunks are evaluated in the order that they appear in the document.
 It is good practice to give each code chunk a meaningful name.
 The name of the chunk in our file is currently `chunk_name`.
 Let's rename the first code chunk to `{r simulate_data}` and the second to `{r scatterplot}`.

 R code chunks will print the R code and the output of that code chunk. _Chunk options_ allows you to control a few things like whether to print the R code in the output.
-If no R code should be printed, then set the `echo = FALSE` option or if the figure size should overwrite the default size, set `fig.width=4,fig.height=2`.
+If no R code should be printed, then set the `echo = FALSE` option, or if the figure size should overwrite the default size, set `fig.width=4,fig.height=2`.

     ```{r simulate_data, echo=FALSE}
     d  <- data.frame(participants=1:10,height=rnorm(10,sd=30,mean=170))